 Adashino Nenbutsuji Temple

-At the far end of the northern walk is Adashino Nenbutsuji, and it is the one I think about most afterwards.
+At the far end of the northern walk is Adashino Nenbutsuji.

 This is the bamboo forest alternative that guides mention but rarely describe properly.
-It is smaller than the main Arashiyama grove and denser and there is nobody in it.
-I stand in it for several minutes.
+It is smaller than the main Arashiyama grove and denser and there’s not a lot of people here.
 It is more atmospheric than anything I experienced that morning on the main path.

 One important note: from April 2026 the admission increases to 1,000 yen, up from the previous 500 yen.
 Also, the temple is closed on Wednesdays and Saturdays.
 Check before you go.